St Nicholas Church, Durham

-St Nicholas Church, commonly known as St Nics, is a Church of England place of worship located on Durham marketplace and is the city's civic church.
-The church stands in the open evangelical tradition of the Church of England.
+St Nicholas Church, commonly known as St Nics, is a Church of England parish church located in Durham in County Durham, England.
+The church is part of the open evangelical tradition of the Church of England.

 History

 Old St Nicholas' Church

 The original St Nicholas' Church is thought to have been founded in the early 12th century by Ranulf Flambard, Prince Bishop of Durham.
 He cleared Palace Green, between the cathedral and his castle, and established the current marketplace below the castle, with the church of St Nicholas, patron saint of merchants, beside it.
 The first recorded vicar was Galfrid de Elemer, in 1133.

 This church had a buttressed nave and chancel, and a square tower with battlements.
 Its north wall formed part of the city walls, and abutted the ancient Clayport Gate on one side until the gate's demolition in 1791.
 A graveyard lay between the church and the marketplace, and another behind the church.

 The building was extensively modified over the centuries, including shortening of the east end to allow widening of the road, and in the 19th century a market piazza was built against its south wall.
-It was described in 1803 as "very ruinous", while Sir Stephen Glynne, who visited in 1825, described it as 'a large structure displaying some marks of antiquity although the barbarous hand of innovation has swept nearly all before it.'
+It was described in 1803 as "very ruinous", while Sir Stephen Glynne, who visited in 1825, said it was "a large structure, & displays some marks of antiquity, although the barbarous hand of innovation has swept nearly all before it", and that its windows "alas! are of too sad a description to be mentioned".
+He did, however, note that it was "neatly pewed" and that the South porch was "good Perpendicular".